 In April 1935, police acted on a tip.
 On the banks of Lake Pearl in Wrentham, Mass., they found the body of Andino Merola slumped over a Chevrolet with a .38 bullet in his head.
 Merola was a small-time associate of Carl Rettich, and police believed he was involved in the murder.

 In July, police got a warrant to search the crime castle.
 They combed the property, but found no tunnel, no vault.
 The basement was spotless, with four whitewashed brick posts.

 One detective thought the basement looked too clean.
 He looked carefully and found a large screw in one of the posts.
 When he turned it, the cement floor rose slowly to the ceiling, revealing steps that led to a concrete room.
-All that was in it was a few beer cans.
+But they only found a few beer cans in the room.

-But on the rest of the property, police found an arsenal of weapons, a car with bullet holes in it and stolen money.
+On the rest of the property, though, police found an arsenal of weapons, a car with bullet holes in it and stolen money.

-Informants told police Walsh was taken to a dungeon and clubbed on the head.
-His body was put in a barrel filled with concrete and dumped into the ocean.
 His girlfriend talked too freely about what happened to Walsh, they said.
-She too was taken to the underground vault.
-Her feet were put in a tub of wet cement and she was dumped in the ocean.
+Rettich's men took her to the underground vault, killed her and put her feet in a tub of wet cement.
+Then they dumped her into the ocean.
 Putting a whole body in wet cement was just too heavy.

 Carl Rettich built his crime empire with help from corrupt public officials.
-It was later discovered that Rettich and his gang paid off Warwick police for three years.
-An investigation uncovered the bribes.
-Eleven police officers were dismissed.
+Prosecutors later discovered that Rettich and his gang had paid off Warwick police for three years.
+An investigation uncovered the bribes, and 11 police officers left the force.